jmuganga54/Web-Dev-BootCamp/section-4-Introduction-to-CSS/README.md

 ## Summary
-`What is Css?'`CSS` stands for `C`ascading `S`tyle `S`heets.
+`What is Css?``CSS` stands for `C`ascading `S`tyle `S`heets.
 Its purpose is to style markup languages (like HTML or XML).
 Therefore, CSS is worthless on its own, unless associated with an HTML document.

 `How CSS works`How CSS works is by `selecting` an HTML element (like a paragraph), choosing a `property` to alter (like the color), and applying a certain `value` (like red):